sean-olson/api-another-todo-service-in-php/README.md

     password = 'YOUR_PASSWORD_HERE'
    ````

 The file is located in the root of the project file.
-For security, it's expected that this file will
+For security reasons, it's expected that this file will
-sit in the same directory as Apache's root document folder.
+sit in the same directory as Apache's `DocumentRoot` folder.
 If the relative location of the `todo.ini`
 changes in relationship to the code files, the relative path statement used to parse the file will need
 to be updated. (see the `getDbConnection()` method in `src/v1/controllers/db_controller.php`)

 #### 4. Review the .htaccess File
-The rewrite rules in the `.htaccess` file allow use of standard API routes in your application,
+The rewrite rules in the `.htaccess` file allow use of standard API route names in your application,
 rather than the *less-pretty* FQDN with query-string parameters.
-If this is more than you want to deal
-with, just know that's what the `.htaccess` file does, and it needs to be inside the v1 folder, alongside
-the directories for `controllers` and `models`.
+If this seems too much, just know that's what the
+`.htaccess` file does, and it needs to be inside the v1 folder, alongside the directories for `controllers` and `models`.

 #### 5. The `tbl_todo_items` Entity